bmx-ng/bmx-site/docs/api/brl/brl_jconv.md

 	Field anotherField:String { serializedName = "for" }
 End Type
 ```
-As this example demonstrates, when using the `serializedName` metadata tag, you can give any name to your fields and the data will still be mapped from
+As this example demonstrates, when using the `serializedName` metadata property, you can give any name to your fields and the data will still be mapped from
 the JSON object correctly.

 Here the example in full :